-No textbook is required, however minimal materials and performance attendance costs are required (see individual sections).
+No textbook is required, however minimal materials and performance attendance costs are required.

 Attendance Policy: Regular and punctual class attendance is expected of each student at Sam Houston State University.
 Students are allowed one absence per rotation without penalty.
 After one absence your grade will be lowered one letter grade per absence.
 Tardies or early exits will be counted as absences per each professor's discretion.
-This course meets at 8:00 AM.
+This course meets at 4:00 PM.
 Be on time.